pwgen/alignak-packaging/manpages/sources/alignak-broker.rst

 The **alignak-broker**'s role is to export and manage data from schedulers (such as status).
 The management itself is done by modules.

-The following management modules are included: export into an NDO (Nagios Data Out) database (MySQL or Oracle backend) export to MERLIN (Module for Effortless Redundancy and Loadbalancing In Nagios) database (MySQL backend) service-perfdata export export to CouchDB

 Multiple modules can be enabled simultaneously

 OPTIONS